Lamer87/Space_Engineers_DLC_unlocker/README.md

     <details><summary>Click here to show how to start file checking directly from your browser.</summary><p>

     Copy/paste this link into the url bar and press Enter
-    (even if Steam is closed it will automatically launch to start the check)
+    (even if Steam is closed it will launch to start the check)
     ```
     steam://validate/244850
     ```